AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/migrate-content-non-dita.md

 ### Convert your existing Word documents into DITA topic type document

->[!CAUTION]
->
-> The steps to convert your existing Word documents into DITA topic type document differ based on your deployment type: Cloud Service or On-Premise.
-Select only the tab relevant to your deployment.
+The following tabs provide instructions to convert your existing Word documents into DITA topic type document based on your Experience Manager Guides setup: Cloud Service or On-Premise.

 >[!BEGINTABS]